Charles K. Bliss: Educational use

-In 1971, Bliss learned that since 1965, the Ontario Crippled Children's Centre in Toronto, Canada (now Holland Bloorview Kids Rehabilitation Hospital) had been using his symbols to teach children with cerebral palsy to communicate.
+In 1971, Bliss learned that, during that year, the Ontario Crippled Children's Centre in Toronto, Canada (now Holland Bloorview Kids Rehabilitation Hospital) had been using his symbols to teach children with cerebral palsy to communicate.
 He was thrilled at first and traveled to Canada, but he became horrified when he learned that the centre had extended his set of symbols and was using the symbols as a bridge to help the children learn to use spoken and written words in a traditional language, which were far from his vision for Blissymbolics.
 He badgered and eventually sued the centre, at one time even threatening a nurse with imprisonment.
 After ten years of constant attacks from Bliss, the centre came to a compromise with Bliss because it felt the publicity he drew to be bringing a bad name to the centre.
 The world copyright for use of his symbols with handicapped children was licensed to the Blissymbolics Communication Foundation in Canada.